AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/adv-calc-columns.md

 Many analyses you might attempt to create, involve the use of a **new column** that you want to `group by` or `filter by`.
 The [Creating Calculated Columns](../data-warehouse-mgr/creating-calculated-columns.md) tutorial covers the basics for most use cases, but you may want calculated column that is a bit more complex than what the Data Warehouse Manager can create.
 {: #top}

 These types of columns can be created by our team of Data Warehouse analysts.
-To define a new calculated column, provide us with the **following information**:
+To define a new calculated column, provide us with the following information:

-1. The **definition** of this column (including inputs, formulas, or formatting)
+1. The **`definition`** of this column (including inputs, formulas, or formatting)
-1. The **table** that you would like to create the column on
+1. The **`table`** that you would like to create the column on
-1. Any **example data points** that describe what the column should contain
+1. Any **`example data points`** that describe what the column should contain

 Here are some common examples of advanced calculated columns that users often find useful: